telerik/maui-docs/controls/slider/range-track.md

 * `OriginValue`(`double`)&mdash;Specifies the value across the backtrack where the range track starts.

-Check a quick example on how to define `OriginValue` property, so that the range track starts at the center of the backtrack:
+Check a quick example on how to define the `OriginValue` property, so that the range track starts at the center of the backtrack:

 <snippet id='slider-range-track-xaml' />